 This is a perfect time to share the voices of more women.
 Diane has great ideas for using quotes in presentations to keep your audience on their toes while introducing them to people they may not have heard about.
 Learn who really said: “Well-behaved women rarely make history.”

 We all crave stories and inspiration.
 Whether you are speaking to a group, beginning a meeting, or starting a coaching session, quotes are a powerful way to begin.

-Diane also shares ideas for getting more women onto Corporate Boards and tips for refueling as an Introvert.
+Diane also talks about her vision for getting more women onto Corporate Boards and tips for refueling as an Introvert.

 Join me in conversation with Dr. Heidi Roberts, PT, DPT, author of Amazon-Kindle's newest #1 download (in 8 categories) last week - The Sitting Disease.
 She is helping people reduce pain every day and her methods can help all of us: 10 minutes to a better you.

 Heidi founded Motion Therapy in 2012 to bring physical therapy and injury prevention to athletes, professionals, and businesses in their everyday environments.

 She shares simple and affordable practices to help you reduce pain in less than 10 minutes a day, using the 3 "C"s.
 She is leading the way with great energy to make work better!